geokarant/CoStNet/README.md

-## Code will be soon available!

 ## Requirements

-Create the appropriate environmnet using the following:
+Create a virtual environmnet using the following:

 ```python
 conda env create -f newenv.yml